sandpitt-turtle/13workshop/README.md

+I was going to try to add something to round the converted temperature to the nearest decimal or whole number but did not get to it.

 # Unit2.TemperatureConverter.Starter

 In this project, you will be building out the functionality of a simple app that asks a user for some numbers and then calculates some temperature conversions according to the user's input.